 The easiest way to start your advertising campaign is with Google Adsense.
 Additionally, you can give access to other agencies to advertise their services.
 Your target audience to offer ad space should be property agents, mortgage brokers, or banks.

 Examples: Zillow, Trulia.

-Freemium is the second most popular monetization model in online real estate.
-With freemium, you grant free access to the basic functionality of your website, this model is for you.
+Freemium is the second most popular monetization model in online web space.
+If you want to provide free access to the main features of your website, this model is for you.

 If the limited number of features isn’t enough, customers pay a fixed price to get access to more valuable features, such as viewing listings that aren’t public on the website or viewing full property information.

 Talking from the point of view of suppliers, your website can: